 Table of Contents

-- Why do health authorities implement quarantine measures?
+- Why do health authorities implement biosecurity measures?

 - Ill travellers

-- Asking Captains of aircraft and ships to notify the Department of Agriculture, (Agriculture Biosecurity) of any ill travellers who are on an aircraft before it lands or a ship before it docks.
+- Asking Captains of aircraft and ships to notify the Department of Agriculture and Water Resources, (Agriculture Biosecurity) of any ill travellers who are on an aircraft before it lands or a ship before it docks.

 - Fact Sheet: Reporting an illness or death - Important quarantine information for crew of international ships and aircraft.